Saturday, 30 November, 3:30 – 6:30pm, Women’s Art Library (WAL), Goldsmiths University Library

-Team member Elena has been involved in putting together this exhibition at the Peltz Gallery at the School of Arts at Birkbeck which opened today and runs until 11th June.
+Team member Elena has been involved as an intern at the Peltz Gallery at the School of Arts at Birkbeck, where this exhibition opened today and runs until 11th June.

 Here’s a short description: